Title

 After that carrot comes the stick: if the status of the forts changes, Gist will send his State Militia troops in to seize them by force.

-The South Carolinians walk away believing they have reached a “gentlemen’s agreement” with Buchanan on their demand.
+The South Carolinians delegation walks away believing they have reached a “gentlemen’s agreement” with Buchanan on their demands.

-But soon enough the exact meaning of the phrase “relative military status” will come back into play.
+But soon enough the exact meaning of the phrase “relative military status as at present” will come back into play.

 Mid-December 1860